Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Statistical Analysis

 \subsection{Data Sets}

-To illustrate the power of our proposed parametrization, we carry out a number of Bayesian analyses to the lattice QCD results for the full set of $\Lambda_b\to \Lambda$ form factors as provided in Ref.~\cite{Detmold:2016pkz}.
+To illustrate the power of our proposed parametrization, we carry out a number of Bayesian analyses of the lattice QCD results for the full set of $\Lambda_b\to \Lambda$ form factors as provided in Ref.~\cite{Detmold:2016pkz}.
 These analyses are all carried out using the \EOS software~\cite{vanDyk:2021sup}, which has been modified for this purpose.
 Our proposed parametrization for the $\Lambda_b\to\Lambda$ form factors is implemented as of \EOS version 1.0.2~\cite{EOS:v1.0.2}.
-The form factors are constrained by a multivariate Gaussian likelihood that jointly describes synthetic data points of the form factors, up to three per form factor.
+The form factors are constrained by a multivariate Gaussian likelihood that jointly describes synthetic data points of the form factors in the continuum limit and at physical quark masses, up to three per form factor.
 Each data point is generated for one of three possible values of the momentum transfer $q^2$: $q^2_i \in \{13, 16, 19 \}$ GeV$^2$.
 The overall $q^2$ range is chosen based on the availability of lattice QCD data points in Ref.~\cite{Detmold:2016pkz}.
 The synthetic data points are illustrated by black crosses in Figs.~\ref{fig:formfactor-nominal}--\ref{fig:formfactor-truncation}.